9 Daily Tasks Costing Your Business Money

 Most of the interruptions at work are considered trivial: co-workers who want to chat or someone stopping by the office to get your feedback about something that could’ve easily waited until you left work.

-As more people become eager to improve their work/life balance, remote working continues to grow in popularity.
+As more people become eager to improve their work/life balance, the remote working continues to grow in popularity.
 Working remotely is a great way to get some silent solitude to enable you (or your employees) to get on with the job at hand.

 6. Overloading on administrative work

-A recent study found, that administrative tasks such as recording transactions, tax reporting, scheduling, and filing, were the main tasks which consumed the most time.
+A recent study found, that administrative tasks such as recording transactions, tax reporting, scheduling, and filing, were the main tasks that consumed the most time.
 How much time are you spending on tasks like these?
 While it might seem like you are saving money by handling administrative tasks yourself, you’re taking time away from other important tasks, and most likely overwhelming yourself, or your employees.

 Fortunately, there are several time-saving tools and software available that can speed up tedious administrative tasks.
 From making a schedule to paying your employees, you can use these tools to help your business run smoother.